October 2

 The flight from Toronto to Cairo

 Our direct flight is from Toronto to Cairo, flight MSR996, arriving at 6:30 AM on October 3rd.
 In a brilliant move, the normal availability of an Airbnb is typically mid-afternoon.
-We had five exhausted travellers who had travelled and were starting to recover from a lost seven hours due to timezone changes, and nowhere to go.
+We will likely have five exhausted travellers who have travelled for ten and a half hours, and need to recover from a lost seven hours due to timezone changes, and nowhere to go.

 To do a fix-around, we booked the Airbnb from the night before, October 2nd.
 This way, we would have a place to go once we landed.
 We plan to stay for three weeks, which will give us plenty of time to explore.
 We will never be able to see everything in Egypt in three weeks.
 Our approach is that we can’t do any one part justice; we intend to do the whole country an injustice.